 - Material: Polycarbonate

-The BV500 is the most popular PCT bear canister according to the PCT Hiker Survey.
-It’s made of polycarbonate (i.e. transparent blue plastic) and has a capacity of 11.5 liters.
+According to the Pacific Crest Trail Hiker Survey, the BearVault BV500 is the most popular PCT bear canister.
+It’s made of polycarbonate (i.e., transparent blue plastic) and has a capacity of 11.5 liters.
 Yes, it weighs 41 oz / 1.162 kg (aka 2 lb 9 oz) and will occupy a huge amount of space in your pack, but this is the nature of the bear canister.
-To open the bear canister you need to push two different tabs on the lid down (one after another) to move them past a plastic stopper.
+To open the bear canister, you must push two different tabs on the lid down (one after another) to move them past a plastic stopper.
 It’s not that complicated.
-The lid of this bear canister comes all the way off.
+The lid of this bear canister comes completely off.
 The opening is slightly more narrow than the rest of the bear canister.

 - Weight: 33 oz / 935 g